-The Sustainability Index gathers and analyzes information across a product’s life cycle—from sourcing, manufacturing and transporting, to selling, customer usage and end of use.
-Walmart uses the data from the surveys to identify key social and environmental hot spots and to set an agenda as we work with our suppliers to drive continuous improvement.
+The Sustainability Insight System (THESIS) Index (formerly the Sustainability Index) is the independent, science-based, holistic sustainability performance solution that allows brands and manufacturers to understand the sustainability story of their products and tell that story to retailers, investors, consumers and NGOs.
+THESIS was developed by The Sustainability Consortium (TSC).
+Walmart uses the data from THESIS assessments to identify key social and environmental hot spots and to set an agenda as we work with our suppliers to drive continuous improvement.
 Suppliers can see their own scores, how they rank relative to the field and gain insight into improvement opportunities for each of the categories they supply.

 Back in 2005, Walmart and Sam's Club made a promise to our customers to sell products that sustain people and the environment.
-In 2009, we promised to create a Sustainability Index that would establish baselines and track progress against that goal.
-Then in 2012, we committed to buying 70 percent of the goods sold in our U.S. stores and clubs from suppliers who participate in our Sustainability Index program by 2017.
-Over 1,300 of our suppliers participated in fiscal year 2017 (FY’17), and we are excited to announce over 3,000 more suppliers have registered as of July 2017.
+In 2009, we promised to create a sustainability index that would establish baselines and track progress against that goal.
+Then in 2012, we committed to buying 70 percent of the goods sold in our U.S. stores and clubs from suppliers who participate in our THESIS Index program by 2017.
+Over 1,300 of our suppliers participated in fiscal year 2017 (FY’17), and we are excited to announce over 1600 suppliers participated in fall of 2020.
 Our success story to produce the “Every Day Low True Cost (EDLTC) T-shirt" is just one of our success stories.

 Science-based Sustainability Measurement

 TSC research first identifies the materially significant environmental and social issues—or “hot spots”—across the product life cycle.
 At the same time, “improvement opportunities” are identified to address those hotspots.
-The supply chain hotspots and improvement opportunities are then summarized in a category sustainability profile.
+The supply chain hotspots and improvement opportunities are then summarized in THESIS supporting documents.

-Finally, the survey data is integrated into decision-making tools throughout the business.
-The use of the Sustainability Index also sets the expectation that Walmart isn’t looking for change at the margins with a few niche products—we’re trying to raise the bar for all items we stock.
+Finally, the performance assessment is integrated into decision-making tools throughout the business.
+The use of THESIS also sets the expectation that Walmart isn’t looking for change at the margins with a few niche products—we’re trying to raise the bar for all items we stock.

-In FY’17, we met our goal of buying 70 percent of our U.S. goods in categories where the index is available from suppliers that participate in the Sustainability Index.
-We look to build upon that success this year with emphasis on the following:
+In FY’18, we met our goal of buying 70 percent of our U.S. goods in categories where the index is available from suppliers that participate in THESIS and we covered over 300 buyers in over 125 categories and we look to build upon that success this year with emphasis on the following:

-- Having more quantifiable responses to KPIs by suppliers to better understand the sustainability of our product chains
+- Having more quantifiable responses to KPIs by suppliers to better understand and communicate the sustainability of our product chains

-- Continue to scale the Sustainability Index across more suppliers and a greater percentage of our sales
+- Continue to scale THESIS across more suppliers and a greater percentage of our sales

-- Expanding and deepening the analytics and insights on the Sustainability Index data for our buyers and sourcing associates so they can incorporate it into their business
+- Expanding and deepening the analytics and insights on THESIS data for our buyers and sourcing associates so they can incorporate it into their business

 - Further engage buyers, suppliers and other stakeholders using the index data, analytics and insights to drive progress on key initiatives that help reduce emissions, produce less waste and make more sustainable products